-The aesthetic of the objects I make and the ways in which they are arranged are sparked in part by the Zoroastrian haftseen, a table of symbolic objects traditionally assembled in the household every spring equinox in celebration of the Persian New Year.
-In this context, everyday objects like flowers, fruit, candles and mirrors are able to express complex themes of identity, luck, transformation and desire for romantic love.
-My father assembled a simplified version of this table every March as I grew up, and it continually captured my imagination.
-My mother’s experiences also inspire my sculptures, particularly a story about her immigration to the mainland United States from Puerto Rico.
+The arrangement of my pieces into collections or groups is inspired by the Zoroastrian haftsin, a table of symbolic objects traditionally set out in the home in celebration of Nowruz, the Persian New Year and spring equinox.
+In this context, normal objects like flowers, fruit, candles and mirrors are able to express complex themes of identity, luck, transformation and desire.
+My father assembled his version of this table every March as I grew up, and it captured my imagination.
+My mother’s experiences also inspire my sculptures, particularly a story about her immigration to the United States from Puerto Rico.
 Her family gave her gold chains and other jewelry and told her to sell them when she reached her destination.
 She did this but regretted having to part with these objects.
 Now she loves to collect jewelry, charms, chains and trinkets.
 Both of these sources of fascination show the ability physical objects have to carry coded meaning.
 They also show how objects, like experiences, can be fleeting.
 The springtime blooms and then bursts.
 Tokens of money and memory come and go, in a turning wheel of recycled energy.

-Although my work is ultimately mixed-media, glass and neon are the trades I work within most.
-I am allured by the rich color that glows from within both of these materials, making them deeply alive and present, sometimes even buzzing.
-The ability of these materials to carry a slick, shiny, punchy, cutting aesthetic makes them ideal vehicles for translating the adversarial voice that often appears in my poetry and prose.
+Although my work includes elements of print, fibers, and found objects, glass and neon are the mediums I work within most.
+The rich color that glows from within both of these materials is important to my pieces, making them feel deeply alive and present, sometimes even buzzing.
+Glass can carry a slick, shiny, cutting aesthetic, making it an ideal vehicle for translating the adversarial voice that often appears in my poetry and prose.
 Glass and neon are traditionally male dominated, apprenticeship-based fields.
 My choice to claim space in these industries is an inherently political statement, and I hope to be one of the people opening up these territories for more diverse participation.